Processing math: 0%

 disp(Scotable)

-% of the score test when lambda=0.5 is the only one which is not
+% of the score test when lambda=0.5 is the only one that is not

 % significant.
 Both values of the score test for positive and negative